siberianfox/tinygwiki/TinyG-Boot-Loader.md

  * BODACT = disabled
  * EESAVE = (unchecked)
  * BODLVL = 1v6
- * Leave the fuse bytes alone for now
+ * Leave the lock bits alone for now

 **Step 4**.
 Use xboot-boot.hex for programming.
 Do not use xboot.hex as it's org'ed in the wrong place (0 instead of 0x30000)